TuNa-eTech/ai-photo/.memory-bank/architecture.md

   - AIPhotoAppTests/ProjectsStorageManagerTests.swift → (NEW) Storage manager tests
   - Uses MockTemplatesRepository conforming to TemplatesRepositoryProtocol for isolated testing
 - Key patterns:
+  - **MVVM + Repository + Service Layer Architecture:**
+    - ViewModels inject dependencies via constructor (e.g., `init(repository: TemplatesRepositoryProtocol = TemplatesRepository())`)
+    - Repositories are protocol-based for easy mocking in tests
+    - Services are protocol-based when needed (e.g., `BackgroundImageProcessorProtocol`)
+    - No hard-coded dependencies in Views or ViewModels
+  - **State Management:**
+    - `@Environment` for app-wide shared state (AuthViewModel provided at app root)
+    - `@State` for local ViewModels and UI state
+    - No prop drilling - use `@Environment` instead of passing through many layers
+  - **Dependency Injection:**
+    - Constructor injection with default parameters for convenience
+    - Protocol-based dependencies for testability
+    - No direct singleton access - inject via protocol
-  - Repository Protocol pattern for dependency injection and testability
+  - **Repository Protocol pattern for dependency injection and testability**
-  - @Observable for reactive ViewModels (no @Published needed)
+  - @Observable for reactive ViewModels (no @Published/@StateObject needed)
   - APIClient with envelope unwrapping and standardized error handling
   - Custom JSONDecoder without `.convertFromSnakeCase` to respect explicit CodingKeys
   - AsyncImage for loading thumbnails from URLs with fallback SF Symbols